ysavchenko/CarND-Capstone/README.md

 #### Waypoint Updater

 The role of the Waypoint Updater is to filter the waypoints of the full vehicle path and report only the part of it to the Waypoint Follower.
-The goal is to find the next N waypoints (200 by default, but due to the bad performance on my test system I reduced it to 50) and then adjust them using additional stop waypoint information reported by Traffic Light Detector (if it is reported then instead of the posting original waypoint target speed we adjust it so the vehicle stops smoothly).
+The goal is to find the next N waypoints (200 by default, but due to the bad performance on my test system I reduced it to 50) and then adjust them using additional stop waypoint information reported by the Traffic Light Detector (if it is reported then instead of posting original waypoint target speed we adjust it so the vehicle stops smoothly before the stop line).

 #### Twist Controller